paytm/youknowwho/README.md

 # Opts to instantiate
 - *debug*         : BOOLEAN .
 Will start emitting Debug Events.
-NOTE : Will SLOW DOWN the rule engine since Event Emitter is panifully Slow.
+NOTE : Will SLOW DOWN the rule engine since Event Emitter is painfully Slow.

 # Rules